kmcquil/SWOT_ARC/Scripts/arc.md

 - Create the environment on the node type where you will partially run the code.
 - Use 'source' instead of 'conda'
 - Will also have to set up the  .netrc file.
-Details in the podaac-data-downloader tutorial
+Details in the podaac-data-downloader tutorial.

 ```